 - 1. Support the economic vitality of the United States, the States, metropolitan areas, and nonmetropolitan areas, by enabling global competitiveness, productivity, and efficiency. - 2.
 Increase the safety of the transportation system for motorized and non-motorized users. - 3.
 Increase the security of the transportation system for motorized and non-motorized users. - 4.
 Increase accessibility and mobility of people and freight. - 5.
 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns. - 6.
-Enhance the integration and connectivity of the transportation system, across and between modes throughout the State, for people and freight. - 7.
-Promote efficient system management and operation. - 8.
+Promote efficient system management and operation. - 7.
+Enhance the integration and connectivity of the transportation system, across and between modes throughout the State, for people and freight. - 8.
 Emphasize the preservation of the existing transportation system. - 9.
-Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation. - 10.
-Enhance travel and tourism.
+(New) Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation. - 10.
+(New) Enhance travel and tourism.

-Together, the transportation modes and the national planning factors encompass the responsibility of an MPO in developing a long-range plan for transportation investments, known as the Metropolitan Transportation Plan (MTP).
+Together, the transportation modes and the national planning factors encompass the responsibility of an MPO to the federal government in developing a long-range plan for transportation network investments, known as the Metropolitan Transportation Plan (MTP).